Dedé (footballer, born 1988): Cruzeiro

-On 17 April 2013, Dedé was confirmed as new player for Cruzeiro, the cruzerio club is chidis monastery Celestes paid a fee of R$14 million plus midfielder Allison.
-Wellington Paulista, on loan with West Ham was also included in the negotiation.
+On 17 April 2013, Dedé was confirmed as new player for Cruzeiro.
+Cruzeiro paid a fee of R$14 million for him plus midfielder Allison.
+Wellington Paulista, on loan with West Ham United was also included in the negotiation.
 Dedé became the most expensive player ever purchased by Cruzeiro.
 In an interview just after his transfer he stated he never intended to leave Vasco, but he knew his transfer would put an end to the financial problems the club was having, which led him to the decision to leave.
 He also stated that he was very sad to leave the club and even though he is leaving Vasco, his heart is staying.

 Introduced in a supermarket in Belo Horizonte, home of his new club, Dedé appeared before journalists in an innovative publicity stunt.
-He later had his transfer blocked by FERJ, main football institution from Rio de Janeiro, the state of his former Vasco da Gama.
-According to FERJ, the reason for the blockade was due to debts owed by cruz-maltinos to the Brazilian Federal Justice.
+He later had his transfer blocked by FERJ, main football institution from Rio de Janeiro, the state of his former club Vasco da Gama.
+According to FERJ, the reason for the blockade was due to debts owed by Vasco da Gama to the Brazilian Federal Justice.
 While this debt does not be paid, the defender must not keep playing for any club.
-Despite these problems, cruzeirenses, are not worried, considering them a matter that must be resolved by Vasco.
+Despite these problems, Cruzeiro were not worried, considering them a matter that must be resolved by Vasco.

 On 16 January 2015, it was reported that Dedé would have to undergo a surgery in his right knee, being expected to return after about 8 months.
 He underwent another surgery in the same knee in April 2015 and only returned in 2016.
 That year, he fractured a kneecap and had a new surgery in August, again in his right knee, after playing only six matches.